Table of Contents

 SSHE Funding

-The Keystone Fund money that SSHE distributes to the 14 state-owned universities is not in the form of grants.
-The money is provided based on a formula set by the Board of Regents which takes into account enrollment, number of buildings, total amount of deferred maintenance at each campus, and more.
-The 14 universities are the only recipients of this money.
+Distribution of Keystone Fund money to 10 state-owned universities is based on a formula—set by the Board of Regents—that takes into account total enrollment, number of buildings, amount of deferred maintenance at each campus, and other criteria.
+The 10 universities are the only recipients of this money.

 Conservation and Recreation Grants